Loading Events

 Related Events

 Mudslinger Events was formed by Michael Ripley, an enthusiastic mountain biker who grew up in Eugene, Oregon.
 The organization brings people together to explore the gorgeous outdoor areas of Oregon.
 Having been run since 1987, Mudslinger Events brings back a vintage atmosphere to Mountain Biking and cross-country racing.
-They organize some of the best mountain bike and gravel race events in the United States, all taking place in the Northwest.
-The Oregon XC Series includes Mudslinger XC, Sisters Stampede, Oregon 24/12, High Cascades 100, and Ring of Fire.
+They organize some of the Northwest's best mountain bike and gravel race events.
+Their roster includes Mudslinger XC, Sisters Stampede, Oregon 6, High Cascades 100, and Ring of FireMany events are considered the Best Mountain Bike Events in the Northwest

 ring of fire course map